Sacamano604/Ordering-System/README.md

 June 12: Folder structure and connection string for DB inserted.
 Will push to be able to at least add clients to the DB by the end of the day...

+June 12: Table and form to add clients to the database is complete.
+Validator added to make sure two emails don't class, as well as other validation for form fields